· Tutorials · 10 min read

 Bash

-Docker and Docker-Compose are now successfully installed on my VM.
+Docker and Docker Compose were now successfully installed on my VM.

 Running Minecraft in Docker on My VM

-Now, let’s get Minecraft up and running in Docker on my VM.
-I’m currently in the directory /home/ubuntu.
-To confirm my current directory, I use the command:
+Now, I wanted to get Minecraft up and running in Docker on my VM.
+I was currently in the directory /home/ubuntu.
+To confirm my current directory, I used the command:

 Bash